Multipart Policies and Procedures

 2. Volume holdings transcription will follow modified ANSI standards.
 See: Multipart Monograph MFHD Guidelines

 3. Volume holdings are recorded for all multiparts, whether or not the set is complete.
 When an open set receives its last volume, the volume holdings should be updated and not deleted.
-Note that until recently it was the practice of some libraries to record volume holdings for incomplete sets only; and many libraries did not record volume holdings for some types of completed microform sets.
+Note: there was an earlier practice of some libraries to record volume holdings for incomplete sets only.
+Also, many libraries did not record volume holdings for some types of completed microform sets.

 4. A national-level series authority record (SAR) will be made for every new classed together analyzed or classed separately multipart title.